qualiaMachine/deep-learning-intro/episodes/5-outlook.Rmd

 2. The different steps are not as clearly defined as in this course, but you should be able to identify '3: Data preparation', '4: Choose a pretrained model or start building architecture from scratch', '5: Choose a loss function and optimizer', '6: Train the model', '7: Make predictions' (which is called 'Model inference' in this notebook), and '10: Save model'.
+3. (optional)
+    a.
+Because the shape of the input is 10.000.
+More specifically, the spectrum is binned into a size 10.000 vector, apparently this is a good size to represent the mass spectrum.
+    b.
+This would force the neural network to have a representation of the mass spectrum in only 5 numbers.
+    This representation would probably be more generic, but might fail to capture all the characteristics found in the spectrum.
+    This would likely result in underfitting.
 ::::
 :::